polluxparis/zebulon-table/README.md

 ```
 N.B.
 By default, errors are not blocking in the table.
 You'll have to manage the blocking yourself with the Error Handler.

 If you pass an updatedRows prop as an empty object, it will mutate at each update in the table.
 Validation functions should update the error entry if needed.
 In consequence, the component calling the table component can know at any time all the changes since the loading of data.
+A function, manageRowError, is available in /src/table/utils (and exported) to set or remove errors.

 ## Error handler
 onQuit functions can be cancelled if the onQuit function returns false or if the function passed as the errorHandler prop returns false.
 Parameters are the same as for the onQuit function.
 To create interractions with the user, you'll have to block the UI thread as with window.alert or window.confirm.